-I hadn’t ever really sung until I heard some Tuvan and Mongolian overtone singing, got a bit obsessed, listened a lot, and taught myself some of the basic techniques from listening and reading what I found on the Internet and in different books.
-I feel particularly fond of the more experimental voices of Sainkho Namtchylak, Gendos Chamzyryn and Albert Kuveizin (of Yat Kha).
+I hadn’t ever really sung until I heard some Tuvan and Mongolian throat singing (overtone singing).
+I got a bit obsessed.
+Listened a lot.
+And taught myself some of the basic techniques from listening and reading what I could find.
+I particularly love the more experimental voices of Sainkho Namtchylak, Gendos Chamzyryn and Albert Kuveizin (of Yat Kha).
 It feels important that I do not ever call myself a ‘Mongolian throat singer’.
-I have taken a lot of influence and inspiration from these traditions, but I do not purport to represent these traditions and recognise that my practice does not have the same cultural context as Tuvan and Mongolian practitioners.
+I am deeply inspired by these traditions, but I do not purport to represent them.
+And I recognise that my practice does not have the same cultural context as Tuvan and Monglian practitioners.

-Inuit throat singing—particularly that of Tanya Tagaq—felt like the next important influence on my practice.
-Exploring ingressive (in breath) and egressive (out breath) singing and the different possibilities of timbre/texture for these formed the basis of my vocal practice.
-I’ve gone on to explore all sorts of ‘extra-normal vocal techniques’ borrowing from sound poetry, extreme metal and western experimental and ‘art music’.
+The next important influence on my singing was Inuit and Chukchi throat singing.
+(Same name—throat singing—but unrelated.)
+Particularly the work of Tanya Tagaq.
+For many years, exploring the timbral qualities of singing was the core of my practice.
+With ingressive (in breath) and egressive (out breath).
+I’ve gone on to explore all sorts of ‘extra-normal vocal techniques’.
+I’ve borrowed from sound poetry, extreme metal and western experimental and ‘art music’.

-I complete my PhD at the West Australian Academy of Performing Arts in 2019 with the title Giving voice to the extra-normal self with the extra-normal voice: Improvised exploration through the realms of shamanic chaos magick, insight meditation and gender performance.
-I strive to maintain a Buddhist ‘witness’ presence while performing improvised ritual work, usually channeling or invoking a god/spirit/archetype.
-I feel agnostic about the objective truth of what happens in these rituals and of the identity of these (apparent) entities, but find it interesting that with particular techniques one can fairly consistently have quite unusual experiences.
-The ‘witnessing’ in a sense holds everything together, because the basic tenets of Buddhism suggest that all phenomena have the same three characteristics of impermanence, non-identity and unsatisfactoriness—whether physical sensations, thoughts, dreams, hallucinations in trance-states or the effects of the actual presence of some spirit.
+I complete my PhD at the West Australian Academy of Performing Arts in 2019.
+It’s called: Giving voice to the extra-normal self with the extra-normal voice: Improvised exploration through the realms of shamanic chaos magick, insight meditation and gender performance.
+I strive to maintain a Buddhist-influenced ‘witness’ presence while performing sound ritual.
+The ritual work is often channeling or invoking a god/spirit/archetype.
+I remain agnostic about the ‘objective truth’ of what happens in these rituals.
+And the identity of these (apparent) entities.
+(I’m quite influenced by Robert Anton Wilson’s idea of ‘radical agnosticism’.)
+I find it interesting that one can have consistently unusual experiences.
+And that the techniques seem to ‘work’ no matter what you believe.
+The ‘witnessing’ in a sense holds everything together.
+Because the basic tenets of Buddhism suggest that all phenomena have the same three characteristics.
+(Impermanence, non-identity and unsatisfactoriness.)
+This goes for physical sensations, thoughts, dreams, etcetera.
+It is true of experiences in trance-states or the actual presence of a spirit.
 The Buddhist-inspired practice consists of accepting whatever one experiences with compassion.

 Three Journeys